dehidrasi/dehidrasi/README.md

-- 👋 Hi, I’m @dehidrasi
+- 👋 Hi, I’m @bagus2x
-- 👀 I’m interested in bubuk
+- 👀 I’m interested in Frontend Development and Backend Development
-- 🌱 I’m currently learning bubuk
+- 🌱 I’m currently learning Java Spring Boot
 - 💞️ I’m looking to collaborate on bubuk
 - 📫 How to reach me bubuk